-Ulrike Landfester holds the Chair for German Language and Literature at the University of St. Gallen, Switzerland.
+Professor Ulrike Landfester is Professor of German Language and Literature at the University of St. Gallen, Switzerland.
 She holds the position of Vice President at the university.

 She studied German, English and Medieval Literature at the Universities of Freiburg and Munich, Germany.
 After several visiting professorships at the Universities of Frankfurt am Main, Vienna and Konstanz she was appointed as full professor at the University of Frankfurt am Main.